1st Jan 2014

 This is a very positive provision, because it means that, if a defendant’s guideline range was lowered because of the FSA, but was ineligible because of a mandatory minimum sentence, then the SSA (if it passes) says that they are now eligible, because the SSA also reduces the mandatory minimums (discussed in the next section, below)!
 This is very good news.

-HOWEVER, (and this is a very bad provision of the current language of the bill, and I’ll have a separate blog article about this) the SSA says the defendant cannot get his sentence reduced if (1) he already had their sentence reduced because of the FSA or (2) he applied (filed a motion) to get their sentence reduced because of the FSA, and that application was denied.
+HOWEVER, (and this is a very bad provision of the current language of the bill) the SSA says the defendant cannot get his sentence reduced if (1) he already had their sentence reduced because of the FSA or (2) he applied (filed a motion) to get their sentence reduced because of the FSA, and that application was denied.

 How does the SSA change mandatory minimums?

 If it passes, the SSA would cut the mandatory minimums attached to controlled substance violations by 50% or more.
 (The 5-year mandatory minimum becomes a 2-year mandatory minimum, the 10-year minimum becomes a 5-year minimum, and the 20-year minimum a 10-year minimum.)
 There is some confusion among experts and practitioners about the scope and applicability of this section.
 There is the question of whether, despite the fact that this legislation seems to be directed at “crack” offenses only, it also changes the mandatory minimums attached to offenses involving other drugs.
 There is also the question of whether it is intended to be retroactive by itself.
 We will certainly pass along more information on this as we learn more and as the language is clarified further.